All Episodes

 That whole network is loony bin.

-And it's a loony bin filled with people who are uh overflowing with uncontrollable rage and anger, unhappiness, misery.
+And it's a loony bin filled with people who are overflowing with uncontrollable rage and anger, unhappiness, misery.

-This is their niche.
+By design, this is their niche.

 They've chosen it.